What is Flash Memory?

 What is Flash Memory for Data Storage?

-However, the cost per GB on hard drives is much lower than that offered by flash memory, and in addition, hard drives have a much higher capacity than flash memory.
+In contrast, the cost per GB of hard drives is much lower than flash memory.
+Hard drives also offer significantly higher capacities than flash memory.

-However, any flash memory generally permits a limited number of write and erase operations, usually between 10,000 and a million, depending on the cell, the precision of the manufacturing process, and the voltage required for erasing.
+However, each type of flash memory allows a limited number of write and erase operations.
+This number depends on the cell, the manufacturing process, and the required erase voltage; it is typically between 10,000 and 1,000,000.

-In practice, however, a FAT file system is used for compatibility, especially on removable memory cards.
+In practice, the FAT file system is preferred for compatibility with removable memory cards.

 Flash Memory History

-In 1998, the Rio company commercialized the first Walkman, the dream of every athlete, without moving parts and took advantage of the SmartMedia operating mode.
+In 1998, Rio commercialized the first Walkman without moving parts.
+This device utilized the SmartMedia operating mode.

-In 1994, SanDisk started marketing memory cards (CompactFlash) based on these circuits.
-Since then, evolution has come to small portable consumer electronics devices such as portable MP3 players, memory cards for video consoles, and storage capacity for PC Cards that allow us to connect.
+In 1994, SanDisk began marketing memory cards (CompactFlash) based on these circuits.
+Since then, the evolution has extended to small portable devices such as portable MP3 players, video consoles, and PC Cards.

 NOR Type

-To program a NOR-type cell, the current is allowed to pass from the source terminal to the sink terminal.
-Then a high voltage is placed in the CG to absorb the electrons and keep it in the electric field it produces.
+To program a NOR cell, current is passed from the source terminal to the sink terminal.
+Then, a high voltage is applied to the CG, and electrons are captured.
 This process is called hot electron injection.

 NAND Type

-The flash memory based on NAND logic gates works a little differently: they use an injection tunnel for writing and a drop tunnel to delete.
+Flash memory based on NAND logic gates operates differently.
+This is because an injection tunnel is used for writing and a drop tunnel is used for erasing.

-However, since the erasing mechanism is more straightforward, there have been NANDs that allow the expansion of such memory, which provides a more cost-effective basis for creating memory card-type devices.
+However, the erasing mechanism is simpler, providing a cost-effective basis for memory card-type devices.

 Comparison of NOR and NAND-Based Memory